LewisResearchGroup/ProteomicsQC/docs/installation.md

 ## 7) Run the server in production

-    make serve  # starts the production server on port 8000
+    make collectstatic  # The static url has to be setup with a remote proxy. make serve  # starts the production server on port 8000

 You can now navigate to [localhost:8080/admin](localhost:8080/admin) and login to the